Greece Moments Greece Moments

 Chora: Top sight on the island

 Most holidaymakers come to Astypalea to relax and unwind.
-For this reason, there is not as extensive a range of tours locally as on other Greek islands.
+For this reason, the range of tours available locally is not as extensive as on other Greek islands.

-Nevertheless, a boat tour to the neighboring, uninhabited islands and along the coast of Astypalea is worthwhile.
-We can personally recommend you the tour operator Avra Cruises.
-With the beautiful wooden boat we made an unforgettable trip to Kounoupa and Koutsomiti.
+Nevertheless, a boat tour to the neighboring, uninhabited islands and along the coast of Astypalea is well worth it.
+We can personally recommend the tour operator Avra Cruises.
+On their beautiful wooden boat, we made an unforgettable trip to Kounoupa and Koutsomiti.

 → Click on the links on GetYourGuide* to see details and availability of guided tours for Astypalea: